RuneBlaze/connectivity-modifier/README.md

 ### `-d, --working-dir TEXT`

-Entirely optional; specifies where `cm` should store its temporary files.
+Optional for throw-away runs; specifies where `cm` should store its temporary files.
+Prudently one should always specify different working directories for different runs under the same directory.

 ### `--ignore-trees` & `--ignore-smaller-than INTEGER`